All About Shipping, Receiving, and Traffic Clerks

-Career Description Verify and maintain records on incoming and outgoing shipments.
+Job Description & Duties Verify and maintain records on incoming and outgoing shipments.
 Prepare items for shipment.
 Duties include assembling, addressing, stamping, and shipping merchandise or material; receiving, unpacking, verifying and recording incoming merchandise or material; and arranging for the transportation of products.

-A Day in the Life of a Shipping, Receiving, or Traffic Clerk
+List of Shipping, Receiving, or Traffic Clerk Job Duties

 - Confer or correspond with establishment representatives to rectify problems, such as damages, shortages, or nonconformance to specifications.